 - An investment for a client only has to be suitable; it doesn’t necessarily have to be consistent with the individual investor’s objectives and profile.

-- Investment advisors who are fee-based may be incentivized to sell their own products ahead of competing products that may be lower cost.
+- Investment advisors who are fee-based may be incentivized to sell their own products ahead of competing for products that may be lower cost.
 It is how they make their commissions.

 If you are interested in finding an investment advisor who is required to uphold the Fiduciary Standard, a great place to begin is by looking for a fee-only financial planner.
 Fee-only planners and advisors do not sell investment products, nor do they make commissions.
-Fee-only planners charge a fixed price and aren’t driven by selling any kind of products.
+Fee-only planners charge a fixed price and aren’t driven by selling any kind of product.
 Their advice is held to the highest standard, and they are required to put their clients’ interests above their own.